 With Albert Einstein we could say …

-“It’s not that I am so smart, I just stay with problems longer… “
+“It’s not that I’m so smart.
+I just stay with problems longer.”

-• Toddlers prefer instructions as outlines or replicates.
+- Toddlers prefer instructions as outlines or as replicates.

-• Toddlers are capable of cleaning up the puzzles neatly in about 5 minutes time.
+- All toddlers were capable of cleaning up all the puzzles neatly in 5 minutes time.
 This cleanup phase provides the opportunity for every child to feel happy and successful.

 Please feel free to contact us at any time for more information on cooperation for your specialized eduction project.

 Happy Cube solutions